 Amend article 5.5

-The Secretary and Treasurer shall each be elected for one term of one year.
+The Secretary and Treasurer shall each be elected for one term of two years.
 They may be re-elected for a second term.
 At the expiration of a second consecutive term of office, a member is not eligible for election to that office until one year has expired.

 ARTICLE 6: MEETINGS